-A peaceful call for transparency and independent investigation into ICE training, detainment procedures, due process and detention facilities.
+Mission: "A peaceful call for transparency and independent oversight of ICE training, detention practices, due process protections, and facility conditions."

-Truth demands transparency.Transparency protects detainees
+Truth demands transparency.Transparency protects the public.

-Transparency protects officers
+Transparency protects detainees.

-Transparency protects public trustIt is not a protest, strike, boycott, or disruption.
+Transparency protects public trust.It is not a protest, strike, boycott, or disruption.

 How to Participate:

-• Participation is silent, lawful, and voluntary
+• Participation is silent, lawful, and voluntary.

 What this Is — and Is Not: